felixfontein/acme-certificate/README.md

 ## Description

-This is an [Ansible](https://github.com/ansible/ansible) role which can use any CA supporting the ACME protocol, such as [Let's Encrypt](https://letsencrypt.org/), to issue TLS/SSL certificates for your server.
+This is an [Ansible](https://github.com/ansible/ansible) role which can use any CA supporting the ACME protocol, such as [Let's Encrypt](https://letsencrypt.org/) or [Buypass](https://www.buypass.com/ssl/products/acme), to issue TLS/SSL certificates for your server.
 This role requires Ansible 2.8.3 or newer and is based on the [acme_certificate module](https://docs.ansible.com/ansible/latest/acme_certificate_module.html) coming with Ansible.

-(If you prefer the [acme_compact](https://github.com/felixfontein/acme-compact) based version, you can check out the [acme_compact_version branch](https://github.com/felixfontein/acme-certificate/tree/acme_compact_version).)

 The main advantage of this approach over others is that *almost no code is executed on your webserver*: only when you use HTTP challenges, files need to be copied onto your webserver, and afterwards deleted from it.
 Everything else is executed on your local machine!